-The Plan's investments are stated at fair value.
+The Plan's investments are stated at fair value, except for fully benefit-responsive investment contracts, which are reported at contract value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Plan's management utilizes information provided by the trustee to determine the valuation of the Plan's investments.
-See the "Fair Value Measurements" disclosure in Note 3 below for a discussion of fair value measurements.
+See the "Fair Value Measurements" disclosure in Note 3 for a discussion of fair value measurements.